tgdwyer/tgdwyer.github.io/_chapters/functionaljavascript.md

 }
 ```

-Continuations are essential in asynchronous processing, because the function will return immediately after dispatching the job, e.g. to the JavaScript event loop:
+Continuations are essential in asynchronous processing, which abounds in web programming.
+For example, when an HTTP request is dispatched by a client to a server, there is no knowing precisely when the response will be returned (it depends on the speed of the server, the network between client and server, and load on that network).
+However, we can be sure that it will not be instant and certainly not before the line of code following the dispatch is executed by the interpreter.
+Thus, continuation style call-back functions are typically passed through to functions which trigger such asynchronous behaviour, for those call-back functions to be invoked when the action is completed.
+A simple example of an asynchronous function invocation is the built-in `setTimeout` function, which schedules an action to occur after a certain delay.
+The `setTimeout` function itself returns immediately after dispatching the job, e.g. to the JavaScript event loop:

 ```javascript
 setTimeout(()=>console.log('done.'), 0);